Readit News logoReadit News

 r00f commented on Undergraduate Disproves 40-Year-Old Conjecture, Invents New Kind of Hash Table wired.com/story/undergrad... · Posted by u/robin_reala

-vincekerrazzi · 9 months ago
+vincekerrazzi · a year ago

 Potential digression here, this is why I absolutely insist on high performing software teams to have at least one junior.
 You need someone asking questions like this.